morescopm/uGaps_clasp/fileExplorer/README.md

  1. Add a menu to the sheet
  2. Allow for folder ID to be passed in a dialog
  3. Scroll through files and folder children and return a list of all objects
+ #### Note - This will timeout after 6 minutes if in container-bound script

 # Deploy the standalone as a library
  1. Create a version